 The Origin and History of Summit League Nicknames

 The Summit League features the NCAA's most unique collection of one-of-a-kind nicknames among its member institutions.
-Within U.S. college athletics, four names are exclusively held by Summit League schools: Mastodons (Fort Wayne), Golden Grizzlies (Oakland), Jackrabbits (South Dakota State) and Leathernecks (Western Illinois).
-In addition, the names Coyotes (South Dakota) and Kangaroos (Kansas City) are unique to NCAA Division I athletics.
+Within U.S. college athletics, three names are exclusively held by Summit League schools: Mastodons (Fort Wayne), Jackrabbits (South Dakota State) and Leathernecks (Western Illinois).
+In addition, the name Coyotes (South Dakota) is unique to NCAA Division I athletics.
 Below is the story behind the origin of each member institution's name and its mascot.

 It all started in the Ice Age more than 10,000 years ago when mastodons roamed the southern Great Lakes region of North America.
 No w extinct, these stocky mammals stood about 10 feet tall, had long trunks, and weighed about five tons.
 They were distant cousins of modern elephants.

 The Ice Age passed.
 Landforms changed.
 Then one day in 1968, Orcie Routsong, a farmer who lived just south of Angola along what is now I-69, decided to dig a pond.
 The location was a boggy area where nothing much grew and equipment got stuck.
 Pond excavators unearthed a large bone.
 Realizing it could not have belonged to a horse or cow, Routsong contacted a number of people to see if anyone was interested.
 Nobody was.
 Then he reached Jack Sunderman, chair of the IPFW geosciences department, who asked, "How big is it?"
 When told it was about four feet long and six to eight inches across, Sunderman said, "I'll be right there."